 It may be helpful to write these down on scripture cards and keep them close by until you memorize them.

 I still have some around my house on mirrors.
 When we surround ourselves with the Word, we are preparing ourselves to fight in the spirit.

 Have you been fighting fear in the flesh or the spirit?
 Beginning to claim these promises is the start to a new battle plan to eradicate fear in our lives.
-As we speak the Word, we can be sure God is acting on our behalf.
+As we speak these Bible verses on fear, we can be sure God is acting on our behalf.